 NASA also plans to use this system for the robotic vehicle of the Asteroid Redirect Mission.

-SSPD has been developing the technologies for robotic satellite servicing for several years.
-Two SSPD projects in particular have advanced the technologies for autonomous, real-time relative navigation.
+Two NExIS projects in particular have advanced the technologies for autonomous, real-time relative navigation.

 Before there was Raven, there was Argon: a NASA-developed, ground-based demonstration module that helped to rapidly mature - as an integrated system - the individual sensors, algorithms, and system technologies a spacecraft would need to perform rendezvous and proximity operations (RPO) at multiple ranges.